lumol-org/lumol/README.md

 ## Getting started

-Cymbalum is usable both as a Rust library to write your own simulation code using the provided bricks, and as a ready to use command line tool for running simulations.
+Lumol is usable both as a Rust library to write your own simulation code using the provided bricks, and as a ready to use command line tool for running simulations.